Monday, March 2, 1964: Earliest announcement of Another World being added to the NBC daytime lineup (The Minneapolis Star).

 July 2 and 3, 1987: Wimbledon Tennis Semifinals

-September 10 and 15, 1987: Senate confirmation hearings for Supreme Court Nominee Judge Robert Bork
+September 15, 1987: Senate confirmation hearings for Supreme Court Nominee Judge Robert Bork

 January 1, 1988: Tournament of Roses Parade and Fiesta Bowl